Seagate/cortx-re/solutions/vmware/migration/ansible/vm-metadata-operations/README.md

 This is a Ansible Playbook written for collecting installed packages from Cloudform VM's and install them on VMware VM's There are two roles available mentioned as below -
 1. get_metadata - Gather/collect packages from given list of VM's
-2. install_packages - Install gathered/collected packages or tools on given list of VM's
+2. setup_prerequisites - Install/Setup gathered/collected packages or tools on given list of VM's
    Tags -
-   1. install-packages - install packages gathered/collected from `get_metadata` role.
+   1. install-packages - install packages gathered/collected from `get_metadata` role
    2. install-docker - install/enable docker service and configure internal docker registry
+   3. setup-nfs-mount - configure prerequistes and setup nfs mount

 ## Pre-requisites